suniv2017/nodejsdb/SyncAPI.md

 		3. everything except Number is compared (and stored) as binary string
 		4. Number compared with binary string always compares lower (is ordered in front of it)
 		5. setting `null` as value deletes the key (thus no explicit delete operation)
-		6. `null` keys are not supported (implementation dependent behavior)
+		6. `null` keys are not supported
 		7. on insufficient memory, an exception is thrown with message 'out of memory'
 		8. `true` is returned if the DB was changed:
 		  8a. on delete, the key was existing and deleted 8b. on set, the key did not exist
 		  8c. on set, the key did exist but had a different value
+		9. collection is automatically created/deleted when the first key is added/last key removed

 	Examples:
 */